 With any possible opposition now silenced, Saddam is formally appointed as president.
 He also becomes secretary-general of the Baath Party Regional Command, chairman of the Revolutionary Command Council, field marshal and commander-in-chief of the armed forces.

-A personality cult is soon built up around the now-absolute leader.
+A personality cult is soon built up around the now absolute leader.
 Statues of Saddam and memorials to his "achievements" are constructed in almost every city, town and village in the country.
 His portrait is displayed in every business and government office and in most private homes.
 He is idolised in the state-controlled media.
 To criticise or mock him publicly is to risk death.

 1980 - Iraqi Shias, inspired by the revolution in Iran, organise into a religiously based opposition and attempt to assassinate members of the Iraqi Cabinet.
 Saddam responds by ordering the deportation to Iran of thousands of Shias of Iranian origin and the arrest and execution of a leading Iraqi Shia cleric.
 Ayatollah Khomeini calls for the overthrow of Saddam's government.

 The war bogs down to a stalemate, with both sides resorting to the bombing of cities and urban centres.
-It is also reported that Iraq is summarily executing thousands of Iranian prisoners of war and Kurdish civilians.

 1982 - Saddam orders the withdrawal of troops from Iranian territory in June and attempts to negotiate a cease-fire with Iran.
 However, the Iranians continue to advance, crossing the Shatt al-Arab in the south to within and few kilometres of Basra, Iraq's second largest city, and capturing mountain passes in the north, where they are assisted by Kurds.

-With the aid of tanks, rocket launchers and helicopter gunships purchased from the Soviet Union the Iraqis are able to contain and reverse the Iranians but cannot remove them entirely from their territory.
+With the aid of tanks, rocket launchers and helicopter gunships purchased from the Soviet Union, the Iraqis are able to contain and reverse the Iranians but cannot remove them entirely from their territory.
 Kurdish resistance is quelled by the reported use of chemical weapons and forced deportation to Iran.

 1987 - Saddam launches the so-called Anfal (spoils of war) campaign against Kurdish dissidents who have aided the Iranians during the war.
 It is reported that thousands of Kurds are indiscriminately killed when villages are attacked with poisonous gas.
 The international humanitarian organisation Human Rights Watch estimates that at least 40 such chemical attacks take place.